Assumptions

 Net-zero target and other long-term targets

 The UK has set a target of reaching net zero greenhouse gas emissions by 2050.
-This target includes international aviation and shipping (IAS) emissions, as well as LULUCF emissions and removals from BECCS/DACCS (UK Government 2019d).
+This target includes international aviation and shipping (IAS) emissions, as well as LULUCF emissions and removals from BECCS/DACCS (UK Government, 2019d).
 The CAT assesses IAS and LULUCF separately, and therefore these need to be removed from the projections.

 The UK Government does not provide detail on the LULUCF emissions they assume in 2050.
-In the absence of this, we take analysis from the CCC, which suggested that in the Balanced Net Zero pathway which reaches net zero by 2050, LULUCF emissions would be -19 MtCO2 / yr (CCC 2020).
+In the absence of this, we take analysis from the CCC, which suggested that in the Balanced Net Zero pathway which reaches net zero by 2050, LULUCF emissions would be -19 MtCO2/yr (CCC, 2020).
 We also use this source to estimate future emissions from IAS.
 In the Balanced Net Zero pathway, emissions from aviation and shipping in 2050 are 24 MtCO2.
-Assuming an equal split between international and domestic aviation/shipping in 2050 as in 2019, this means that in 2050, IAS emissions would be 19 MtCO2 / yr.
+Assuming an equal split between international and domestic aviation/shipping in 2050 as in 2019, this means that in 2050, IAS emissions would be 19 MtCO2/yr.

 Under these assumptions, the UK’s net zero target remains a 0 MtCO2e target in 2050 once LULUCF and IAS have been removed.
-However, in reality, the UK Government intends that residual emissions fall to around 70-80 MtCO2e/yr, with engineered removals from BECCS/DACCS offsetting these remaining emissions.
+However, in reality, the UK Government intends residual emissions to fall to around 70-80 MtCO2e/yr, with engineered removals from BECCS/DACCS offsetting these remaining emissions.

 Global Warming Potentials